juandados/opt-sugar/README.rst

 #.
 Remove the sys.path.append lines in the examples (commenting them by now is okay)
 #.
 Release to PyPI
 #.
 Add opt-sugar in the requirements-dev.txt
 #.
+Remove the docs/source/auto_examples folder content
-Generate the examples locally and push
+#.
+Generate the examples locally and push to repo
 #.
 Checkout any changes in the main branch

 ..
 Note::